guilleferrioldev/software-engineer-skills/README.md

 - **Final**: It is a keyword used to declare constants, make objects immutable, or to indicate that a variable, method, or class cannot be overridden.
 If applied to a method, it means that method cannot be overridden by subclasses.
 And if applied to a class, it indicates that the class cannot have subclasses.

+- **Pointers**: These are variables that store memory addresses instead of direct values.
+In other words, a pointer "points" to the location in memory where some data is stored.
+They allow you to directly manipulate the system memory.
+This can be useful for working with complex data structures, accessing specific memory locations, and for optimizing the performance of certain operations.

+- **References**: They are aliases or nicknames of an object in memory.
+It is used to access an object without making a copy of that object.
+Instead of holding the value of the object directly, a reference simply "points" to the original object in memory.

 ---
 ### 3- Object Oriented Programming